Abhijit Gangopadhyay

-Abhijit Gangopadhyay is an Indian judge presently posted in the Calcutta High Court.
+Abhijit Gangopadhyay (b.
+20 August 1962) is an Indian politician and former judge of the Calcutta High Court.

-Gangopadhyay started his career as a West Bengal Civil Service (WBCS) officer.
-Then he resigned from the position and practiced as a State Advocate in the Calcutta High Court.
-In the High Court on 2 May 2018, he joined as an additional judge, and on 30 July 2020, he became a permanent judge.

 Early life and education

-Abhijit Gangopadhyay's father was a lawyer.
-Abhijit Gangopadhyay did his schooling at Mitra Institution (Main), a Bengali-medium school in Kolkata, and passed out from the school in 1979.
+Gangopadhyay was born to Late Gobindo Ganguly and Late Shovana Ganguly in 1962.
+He did his schooling at Mitra Institution (Main) in Kolkata, and passed out from the school in 1979.
 He studied law at Hazra Law College.

-During the college life, Gangopadhyay acted in Bengali theatre.
+During college life, Gangopadhyay acted in Bengali theatre.
 He was a member of a theatre group "Amitra Chanda".
 In 1986, he last acted in a play.